Blebowski/CTU-CAN-FD/README.md

 ## How to run CTU CAN FD testbench ?

 There are two options to run CTU CAN FD regression:
-1. With VUnit + GHDL
+1. With VUnit + NVC
 2. With Synopsys VCS

 Each regression run corresponds to a target from `sim/ts_sim_config.yml` file.
 There are